MichaelMackus/hsrl/README.md

 supported way to build the game.
 You will also need the [SDL2](https://www.libsdl.org/) and [SDL2_ttf](https://www.libsdl.org/projects/SDL_ttf/) libraries installed for the graphical (default) frontend.
+You'll also need `pkg-config` if it isn't installed by default on your system.
 After you have the proper dependencies, run `stack build` to build or `stack run` to build & run.

 Mac installation:

 ```
-brew install sdl2 sdl2_ttf
+brew install sdl2 sdl2_ttf pkg-config
 curl -sSL https://get.haskellstack.org/ | sh
 stack build
 ```